What the study found

-What the study found: The study found that rising credit risk is associated with liquidity hoarding in African banks.
-It also found that stronger corruption control weakens this risk-averse response, while global uncertainty strengthens it.
+The study found that higher credit risk is associated with liquidity hoarding in African banks.
+In this context, liquidity hoarding means banks shift toward more liquid assets and reduce off-balance sheet exposures.
+The authors also report that corruption control reduces this response, while global uncertainty increases it.

-What the researchers tested: The researchers used a fixed-effects panel model on an unbalanced panel of 474 commercial banks across 47 African countries from 2013 to 2022.
-They also used a two-step system GMM estimator, bank-size subsample analyses, and alternative proxies to check robustness and address possible endogeneity.
+The researchers examined whether credit risk drives liquidity hoarding in African banks, and whether institutional quality and global uncertainty change that relationship.
+They used a fixed-effects panel model on an unbalanced panel of 474 commercial banks across 47 African countries from 2013 to 2022.
+They also checked robustness with a two-step system GMM estimator, bank-size subsamples, and alternative proxies.

 Key points

-- Rising credit risk is associated with liquidity hoarding in African banks.
+- Higher credit risk is associated with liquidity hoarding in African banks.

-- Banks respond by shifting assets toward liquid instruments and reducing off-balance sheet exposures.
+- Liquidity hoarding is described as shifting assets toward liquid instruments and reducing off-balance sheet exposures.

-- Stronger corruption control weakens the liquidity-hoarding response.
+- Stronger corruption control weakens the credit-risk response.

 Disclosure